 What is an attribution model?

-A touchpoint (or simply a touch) is any moment when a customer visits your website.
-This could be from a paid ad, an email newsletter, or a Instagram post.
+A touchpoint (or simply a touch) is any moment when a customer visits your website from an external source.
+For example, this could be from a paid ad, an email newsletter, an Instagram post, or a QR code.
+Any time a customer comes to your site for any reason, this is considered a touch.

-When a user places an order on your store this order is then attributed to one or more touches the user had before the purchase.
+When a customer places an order on your store the Origin system will then distribute attribution credit to one or more touches the customer had before the purchase.

 Attribution models help you understand what actually worked in generating sales so you can spend your marketing money in the right places.